metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta2_manifest.md

 - `ebpf` (Attributes) 'ebpf' describes the settings related to the eBPF-based flow reporter when 'spec.agent.type'is set to 'eBPF'. (see [below for nested schema](#nestedatt--spec--agent--ebpf))
 - `ipfix` (Attributes) 'ipfix' [deprecated (*)] - describes the settings related to the IPFIX-based flow reporter when 'spec.agent.type'is set to 'IPFIX'. (see [below for nested schema](#nestedatt--spec--agent--ipfix))
 - `type` (String) 'type' [deprecated (*)] selects the flows tracing agent.
-The only possible value is 'eBPF' (default), to use NetObserv eBPF agent.<br>Previously, using an IPFIX collector was allowed, but was deprecated and it is now removed.<br>Setting 'IPFIX' is ignored and still use the eBPF Agent.Since there is only a single option here, this field will be remove in a future API version.
+Previously, this field allowed to select between 'eBPF' or 'IPFIX'.Only 'eBPF' is allowed now, so this field is deprecated and is planned for removal in a future version of the API.

 <a id="nestedatt--spec--agent--ebpf"></a>
 ### Nested Schema for `spec.agent.ebpf`